 What's more, watermelon has been linked to lowering blood pressure thanks to the L-citrulline, the January 2017 study in Current Opinion in Clinical Nutrition and Metabolic Care found.

-Watermelon Is Tied to a Lower Risk of Some Cancers
+5. Watermelon Is Tied to a Lower Risk of Cancer

 As an antioxidant, lycopene in watermelon may help your body fend off a variety of diseases.
 However, research shows it's particularly adept at guarding against one in particular: prostate cancer, which is the most common cancer in American men second to skin cancer, per the American Cancer Society.